-Estimates of fair value are based on the value of collateral assessed at the time of borrowing, and generally are updated in line with the Bank of Mauritius guidelines.
-Collateral generally is not held over loans and advances to banks and investment securities, and no such collateral was held at December 31, 2020.
+Estimates of fair value are based on the value of collateral assessed at the time of borrowing, and generally are updated in line with the Bank's credit policy.
+Collateral generally is not held over loans and advances to banks and investment securities, and no such collateral was held at 31 December 2021.